jjyr/jjyr.github.com/_posts/2019-12-24-Build-CKB-contract-with-Rust-part-1.markdown

 comments: true
 ---

+> Edited at 2020-01-06
+>
+> * Remove the linker script section since I found its unnecessary to customize linker
+> * Refactor the main function interface

 AFAIK, the most popular contracts that deployed on CKB is writing in C. There are 3 default contracts in the genesis block: `secp256k1 lock`, `secp256k1 multisig lock` and `Deposited DAO`, basically everyone uses CKB are using these contracts.

 As a rustacean, I understand that you want to write everything in Rust.
 The good news is it's possible, since CKB-VM supports RISC-V ISA(instruction set architecture), and recently the RISC-V target is added to Rust, which means we can directly compile our code to RISC-V. However, the bad news is that the RISC-V target is not supporting the std library yet, which means you can't use Rust as a usual way.

 This series of articles show you how to write a CKB contract in Rust and deploy it.
-We'll see that the `no_std` Rust actually is better than our first impression.
+We'll see that the `no_std` Rust is better than our first impression.

 This article assumes you are familiar with Rust and have some basic knowledge of CKB.
 You should know the CKB transaction structure and understand what a `type` script is and what a `lock` script is.
 The word `contract` used to describe both `type` script and `lock` script in this article.